MubashirMalik/learning-web-dev-go/notes.md

 ### Routing Patterns

 #### Exact Match
-- When a route pattern doesn't end in trailing slash e.g., `/snippet/create`
-- When the request URL matches exactly, only then the corresponding handler will be called
+- When a route pattern **doesn't end** in trailing slash e.g., `/snippet/create`, then only when the request URL matches exactly, corresponding handler will be called.

 #### Subtree Path Pattern